haxtheweb/edtechjoker/draft-outline.md

 - Write a blog post on how to get dependencies installed for your machine to teach someone else how to install open-wc
   - Optionally this can be a video tutorial / youtube screencast if desired.
 It's your preference

-# Week 2: What makes tooling
+# Week 2: What makes tooling; unpacking tool-chains
 ## Tues: Brief demo of getting a hello-world boilerplate setup for open-wc
 - Individual activity: make a hello-world boilerplate and have it yarn / npm start'ed and on screen (help teammate)
 - Group activity: Look through the parts of the repo and identify aspects of this toolchain but also the repo in general